 By Steven Milstein and John Flouskakos

-As seen above, there are many ways to determine extension period rental rates.
-For more information, or for help on your next lease agreement, reach out to the knowledgeable real estate attorneys at KI Legal.
+For more information, or for help on your mortgage or loan, reach out to the knowledgeable real estate attorneys at KI Legal.

 ATTORNEY ADVERTISING – This information is the most up to date news available as of the date posted.
 Please be advised that any information posted on the KI Legal Blog or Social Channels is being supplied for informational purposes only and is subject to change at any time.
 For more information, and clarity surrounding your individual organization or current situation, contact a member of the KI Legal team.

 KI Legal focuses on guiding companies and businesses throughout the entire legal spectrum.
 KI Legal’s services generally fall under three broad-based practice group areas: Transactions, Litigation and General Counsel.
 Its extensive client base is primarily made up of real estate developers, managers, owners and operators, lending institutions, restaurant and hospitality groups, construction companies, investment funds, and asset management firms.
 KI Legal’s unwavering reputation for diligent and thoughtful representation has been established and sustained by its strong team of reputable attorneys and staff.
 For the latest updates, follow KI Legal on LinkedIn, Facebook, and Instagram.
-For more information, visit kilegal.com.The post Lease Extensions and their Rental Rate appeared first on KI Legal.
+For more information, visit kilegal.com.The post The Fed’s Effect on the Mortgage Market appeared first on KI Legal.